ryleeliyixuan/applied-machine-learning/README.md

 # applied-machine-learning-project
-This is a repository for applied machine learning projects of CS5785 Applied Machine Learning course at Cornell Tech.
+This is a repository for CS5785 Applied Machine Learning course at Cornell Tech.

 # Content
 ## HW0-Visualization-of-Iris-Dataset